 How is the High Sheriff appointed?

 The High Sheriff of Bedfordshire takes office each April for a term of 1 year and remains the Sovereign's representative in the county for all matters relating to the judiciary and the maintenance of law and order.
-The High Sheriff of Bedfordshire for 2016 / 2017 is Charles Whitbread, who can be contacted through the Under Sheriff's Office.
+The High Sheriff of Bedfordshire for 2017 / 2018 is Vinod Tailor, who can be contacted through the Under Sheriff's Office.

 The Office of High Sheriff is non-political and unpaid, and no part of a High Sheriff's expenses falls on the public purse.